 Peer group meetings to help you systematically implement your action plan

-V. You will be issued a certificate after completion of the program.
-To receive your confirmation certificate, you only need to complete a brief quality control survey once during the program and once after completing the program.
+V. You will be issued a confirmation of successful participation after completion of the program.
+To receive your confirmation, you only need to complete a brief quality control survey once during the program and once after completing the program.